[Home ] [Archive] [ فارسی ]

 Yaser Sarikhani *1 , Aida Nankalipour2

-1- Research Center for Social Determinants of Health, Jahrom University of Medical Sciences, Jahrom, Iran. & Iranian Research Network for Social Determinants of Health (IRNSDH), Tehran, Iran., Research Center for Social Determinants of Health, Jahrom University of Medical Sciences, Jahrom, Iran. , yasersarikhani@yahoo.com
+1- Social Determinant of Health Research Center, Jahrom University of Medical Sciences, Jahrom, Iran. & Iranian Research Network for Social Determinants of Health (IRNSDH), Tehran, Iran., Research Center for Social Determinants of Health, Jahrom University of Medical Sciences, Jahrom, Iran. , yasersarikhani@yahoo.com

 2- Student Research Committee, Jahrom University of Medical Sciences, Jahrom, Iran., Student Research Committee, Jahrom University of Medical Sciences, Jahrom, Iran.